carpentries-incubator/python-testing/_episodes/05-pytest.md

 directory and ran them together to produce a report of the sum of the files and functions matching the regular expression `[Tt]est[-_]*`.

-The major boon a testing framework provides is exactly that, a utility to find and run the tests automatically.
+The major benefit a testing framework provides is exactly that, a utility to find and run the tests automatically.
 With pytest, this is the command-line tool called `pytest`.
 When `pytest` is run, it will search all directories below where it was called, find all of the Python files in these directories whose names